bananplayss/TarotBoard_v2/README.md

 # TarotBoard_v2
- A card game based on tarot and poker for over 4 players (local)
+A card game based on tarot and poker for over 4 players (local) This game was made for HauntedPasta1 as a comission project.

  > [!NOTE]
 > TarotBoard may have bugs, make sure you report them to bananplaysshu on Discord after testing!
 Thank you!